-- 1. Department communication: As a faculty senator, you serve as a representative of your academic unit.
+- 1. Department communication: As a faculty senator you serve as a representative of your academic unit.
 As such, you are expected to do the following: - a.
-Keep your colleagues informed of Senate actions and decisions and of relevant information provided at senate meetings.
+Keep your colleagues informed of senate actions and decisions and of relevant information provided at senate meetings.
 This is especially important when a motion is brought forward for discussion and possible adoption.
 You will be expected to share the motion with your colleagues and gather their feedback, views, and reactions.
-Faculty senators act in accordance with the will of the academic unit as a whole and this is only possible if there is sufficient communication. - b.
-Maintain an awareness of the interests and concerns of your colleagues and submit relevant issues to the appropriate Senate committee or officer. - 2.
+Most academic units prefer that their faculty senators vote in accordance with the will of the academic unit as a whole, and this is only possible if there is sufficient communication. - b.
+Maintain an awareness of the interests and concerns of your colleagues, and submit relevant issues to the appropriate senate committee or officer (see the opposite side of this handout for more information on committees and officers). - 2.
 Committee assignment: Each senator serves on at least one committee.
-Please refer to the roster in Canvas to see your committee assignment, and feel free to reach out to the committee chair for more information about meeting times, etc. - 3.
+Please refer to the roster to see your committee assignment, and feel free to reach out to the committee chair for more information about meeting times, etc. - 3.
 Dues collection: One of your first tasks will be to collect dues from your full-time colleagues.
-Dues are \$5 per full-time instructional faculty member and submitted no later than the November Faculty Senate meeting.
-The Treasurer will explain the procedures for submitting dues.
-Faculty Senate treasury funds are used for two broad purposes: (1) paying for memorials for JMU faculty members or loved ones who have passed away and (2) funding projects and initiatives adopted by the Faculty Senate. - 4.
-Sending an alternate when necessary: If you cannot attend a meeting, please make sure to send a proxy in your place so your academic unit will be represented.
-Email the Marshal and the Communications Director prior to the meeting with this information. - 5.
-Keeping track of your two-year term and ensuring that your department holds an election when your term is expiring.
+Dues are \$5 per full-time instructional faculty member.
+Please put the collected money in an envelope with your academic unit's name on it, and give it to the Treasurer at the October or November Faculty Senate meeting.
+Faculty Senate treasury funds are used for two broad purposes: (1) Paying for memorials for JMU faculty members or loved ones who have passed away, and (2) Funding projects and initiatives adopted by the Faculty Senate. - 4.
+Sending an alternate when necessary: If you cannot attend a meeting, please make sure to send a proxy in your place so your academic unit will be represented. - 5.
+Keeping track of your tenure and electing a successor.
+Each senator's term is for two years.
+Senators can serve for a maximum of 5 terms of 2 years (10 years total) in succession.
 You are responsible for keeping track of how long you have been in the senate.
-Although there are no term limits, when your two-year term is coming to an end in the spring semester of your second year, it is your responsibility to make sure that your department holds a timely election so that your academic unit will continue to be represented.
-Please inform the Marshal of the election results (if there's a change). - 6.
+When your time in the senate is finished, it is your responsibility to make sure that your department elects a new senator so that your academic unit will continue to be represented. - 6.
 Publicize the Faculty Senate mini-grants: The mini-grant program has been a great success, and it is in our collective interest to ensure that it remains viable.
-As long as the interest is there, the funding will likely continue, so it behooves us to advertise the program among colleagues so that faculty members apply for these grants each year.
+Several dozen faculty members have received mini-grants in recent years, and the total amount of money that has been distributed since the initiative began has almost reached \$200,000.
+As long as the interest is there, the funding will likely continue, so it is in our interest that a sufficient number of faculty members apply for these grants each year.
 Please help to remind your colleagues about this program.